WayScience/mitocheck_data_deprecated/0.download_data/README.md

 Install Aspera high-speed transfer client as described at https://github.com/IBM/aspera-cli#installation.
 We used the direct installation method.

-### Step 1a: Make Aspera runnable without password
+### Step 1a: Allow Aspera to run without password

-It is necessary to make Aspera command line interface (ascp) run without a password to use it more easily with python.
+It is necessary to allow Aspera command line interface (ascp) to run without a password to use it more easily with python.
 In order to run ascp without a password do the following:
 1) Type sudo visudo at the terminal to open the sudo permissions (sudoers) file
 2) Find the line with: `%sudo   ALL=(ALL:ALL) ALL`